NHS 24: History

 In September 2011, Capgemini were announced as the preferred bidder for a customer relations management system, replacing the previous supplier Clinical Solutions.
 A contract was signed in April 2012, and the new call handing and IT computer system, called the Future Programme was expected in 2013, but experienced significant delays.
-With a current cost of £117 million, the new system crashed on 28 October 2015 shortly after it was launched.
+With a cost of £117 million, the new system crashed on 28 October 2015 shortly after it was launched.
 It was shut down on 13 November to allow the problems to be resolved, but by the following year it was thought that the new system might not be relaunched until 2017.